sailoog/openplotter-documentation/en/getting_started.md

 ![](/assets/recovery.png)

-**We will lose all data, manually instaled programs and setttings after installation.**
+**We will lose all data, manually installed programs and settings after installation.**

 ## Settings

 The nativ monitor resolution for 800x480 monitors will be auto detected.
 The right settings for it will work on the next boot!
 If we have such a monitor.
 We do a restart.

-[AutoSetup](/auto-setup-usb-ports.md) pops up (We can skip or close it.
-It will appear on every boot until we uncheck setup autostart on every boot).
+Auto Setup window will pop up to help us to configure the USB connected devices.
+We can skip or close it.
+It will appear on every boot until we uncheck setup autostart on every boot.
+For more information see [Auto Setup USB Ports](/auto-setup-usb-ports.md) chapter.

-Go to _Menu_ &gt; _Preferences_ and select _Raspberry Pi Configuration_.
+Go to Menu > Preferences and select _Raspberry Pi Configuration_.

 ![](RPIsetup1.jpg)

-A window will open and it's a good idea to change the Password to make OpenPlotter more secure.
-Click on _Change Password_ \(default password: raspberry\).
+A window will open where you can personalise your system.
+It is a good idea to change the Password to make OpenPlotter more secure.
+Click on _Change Password_ (default password: raspberry).

 ![](RPIsetup3.jpg)

-### Setting language and country

-You need to set your system localisation, click on the _Localisation_ tab and then on _Set Locale_, _Set Timezone, _ _Set Keyboard, Set WiFi Country_ buttons.
+If you need to set your system localisation, click on the _Localisation_ tab and then on _Set Locale_ (language), _Set Timezone, _ _Set Keyboard, Set WiFi Country_ buttons.

 ![](RPIsetup2.jpg)

-To configure openplotter we start with setting up the usb adapter [Auto Setup USB ports](auto-setup-usb-ports.md).

-### Security

-Because of security reasons **ssh is disabled by default** and can be activated under Interfaces.

-Then we can use:

-on windows system PuTTY and WinSCP

-on linux system putty and nautilus

-to exchange files and get a remote terminal.

-**Keep it disabled if you don't need it!**